grab/front-end-guide/README.md

 Congratulations on making it this far!
 Front end development today is [hard](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f), but it is also more interesting than before.
 What we have covered so far will help any new engineer to Grab's web team to get up to speed with our technologies pretty quickly.
 There are many more things to be learnt, but building up a solid foundation in the essentials will aid in learning the rest of the technologies.
 This helpful [front end web developer roadmap](https://github.com/kamranahmedse/developer-roadmap#-front-end-roadmap) shows the alternative technologies available for each aspect.

-We made our technical decisions based on what was important to a rapidly growing Grab Engineering team - maintainability and stability of the front end code base.
+We made our technical decisions based on what was important to a rapidly growing Grab Engineering team - maintainability and stability of the code base.
 These decisions may or may not apply to smaller teams and projects.
 Do evaluate what works best for you and your company.

 As the front end ecosystem grows, we are actively exploring, experimenting and evaluating how new technologies can make us a more efficient team and improve our productivity.
 We hope that this post has given you insights into the front end technologies we use at Grab.
 If what we are doing interests you, [we are hiring](https://grab.careers)!